gregorybchris/personal-website/backend/src/chris/datasets/data/blog/posts/graph-contraction-search.md

 ## Deep learning approach

 Ordering heuristics and locality constraints can speed up the search considerably, but for very large graphs with many vertices and many colors, search can <i>still</i> be intractable for a computer to solve.
 Despite this combinatorial explosion, humans are able to solve large puzzles fairly quickly with a mix of visual intuition and very shallow backtracking.
-This performance gap between very fast computers and very intuitive humans informs our next approach &mdash; maybe we can train a deep learning system to intuit which partial solutions are the most promising.
+This performance gap between very fast computers and very intuitive humans informs our next approach -- maybe we can train a deep learning system to intuit which partial solutions are the most promising.

 We'll train a model to <strong>estimate the number of moves needed to fully contract a graph</strong>.
 Then we can prioritize trajectories through the search space that are the most likely to converge quickly.